taplytics/Taplytics-Android-SDK/PUSH.md

 Now, the device that the app is currently running on will no longer receive push notifications until the app user attributes are updated again.

-## 7. Building your own Notifications and Manually Tracking.
+## 7. Tracking Self Built Notifications

 You maybe using Taplytics simply to send push notifications.
 In the event that you already have a system to build notifications, then when extending the Taplytics BroadcastReceiver, you will see duplicates.